SeerUK/elliotwright.co-jekyll/src/_posts/2014-10-28-a-test-post.md

 ---
 layout:     article
-title:      "Optimising Jekyll Workflow"
+title:      "The one about my Jekyll workflow"
-subtitle:   "With Grunt"
+subtitle:   "With as much automation as possible"
 author:     Elliot Wright
 date:       2014-10-28 20:12:35
 categories: jekyll